|PDF Download 2019||Student Reviews|

 Language skills covered: Grammar exercises, Oral and written expression, Aural and written comprehension, Phonetics, vocabulary and syntax.

-A revision manual based on exams from specific boards
+The school use a revision manual based on exams from specific boards.

 Going over essay work, cribs and notes with your Spanish tutors